glasklart/hd/README.md

 showcase your wallpaper.
 Glasklart is swedish, it means "clear as glass".

-Now includes 6600+ icons!
-120 I created on my own, the rest has been graciously crafted by the community.
+Now includes 7200+ icons which have been graciously crafted by the community.
 In addition to that: custom badges, lock screen skin, popup dialogs, SMS bubbles, calculator skin, dialer skin, call skin and a lot of separate options for additional